court-johnson/Live-Project_Learn-Coding-Anywhere-Site/README.md

 Project with The Tech Academy to complete various updates in order to improve user experience on LearnCodeAnywhere.com(https://learncodinganywhere.com/).

-Tools used: HMTL, CSS, JavaScript
+Tools used: HMTL, CSS, JavaScript<br>
 Collaborator:  [Clifford Cannon]